-Rotary Youth Leadership Awards (RYLA) is an intensive leadership experience organized by Rotary clubs and districts where you develop your skills as a leader while having fun and making connections.
+Rotary Youth Leadership Awards (RYLA) is an intensive leadership experience organized by Rotary clubs and districts where you develop your skills as a leader while having fun and making

 What are the benefits?

-Connect with leaders in your community and around the world to: - Build communication and problem-solving skills - Discover strategies for becoming a dynamic leader in your school or community - Learn from community leaders, inspirational speakers, and peer mentors - Unlock your potential to turn motivation into action - Have fun and form lasting friendships - What's involved?
+Connect with leaders in your community and around the world to:

+- Build communication and problem-solving skills - Discover strategies for becoming a dynamic leader in you school or community - Learn from community leaders, inspirational speakers, and peer mentors - Unlock your potential to turn motivation into action - Have fun and form lasting friendships - What's involved?

 RYLA events are organized locally by Rotary clubs and districts for participants ages 14-30.
 Depending on community needs, RYLA may take the form of a one-day seminar, a three-day retreat, or a weeklong camp.
-Typically, events last 3-10 days and include presentations, activities, and workshops covering a variety of topics UTTOXETER LIONS:
+Typically, events last 3-10 days and include presentations, activities, and workshops covering a variety of topics encourage youth in the philosophy and habit of service to the community.

-Sixth form students at TAHS are encouraged to participate in the Lions Young Leaders In Service award.
-The Lions philosophy is that 'Young people who volunteer mature into adults who serve.'
-Through the Lions Young Leaders in Service Awards.
-Lions clubs encourage youth in the philosophy and habit of service to the community.
 This opportunity benefits youth by developing life skills, providing an acknowledgement from an international association that can be used for University and job applications, and increasing visibility and awareness of Lions Clubs International and its various youth programs.
 The benefits to Lions include opportunities to share their love for service, build community relationships, engage young people to effect change, and invite youth to partner with hands-on projects.'
-Students can log service hours over a twelve month period with the goal of completing either 25, 50 or 100 hours of service to their community.
-Certificates and badges are just part of the reward.
-Any students who are interested should contact Mrs Bell or Mrs Walton.